0tieno/Food_Order_Fullstack/README.md

 # Restaurant Food Order Theme
-This is a Restaurant Theme Website Template, designed using html and css.
-It was developed while teaching "Responsive Web Design Course".
+This is a Restaurant Theme Website Template, designed using html and css and php.
+It was developed while learning php".

 ## Technologies Used
 1. HTML5
 2. CSS3
+3. PHP

 ## Pages on this Complete Free Template